FHantke/brave-browser-wiki/Custom-Headers.md

 ## Yandex CLID

 If Yandex is the default search engine, we add a `clid` parameter to search requests to indicate that they are coming from Brave.
 Our `clid` is assigned by Yandex, so it looks like a random number but is actually the same for all users on a platform.
 On Android, you would see 2423859 in the URL and on desktop you would see 2353835.

+## X-Brave-Ads-Enabled

+Helps the Brave Search backend to understand whether the requesting browser has Brave Ads enabled.
+As such, the header X-Brave-Ads-Enabled: 1 is added to navigation requests to Brave Search.
+Otherwise, the header is not added.